hoppybunny/styledbyclara-vision-rag/README.md

 ## Purpose
 The goal is to enable users to find personalized fashion recommendations by uploading an image or entering a text query.
 The system searches through a Pinecone database of 400 real-world fashion images with associated metadata and generates relevant suggestions enhanced with OpenAI's language capabilities.

-### Key Features
+### Key features
-1. **Visual Search:** Users can upload an image to find similar fashion items.
+1. **Visual search:** Users can upload an image to find similar fashion items.
-2. **Text-Based Recommendations:** Users can input textual descriptions to get relevant results.
+2. **Text based recommendations:** Users can input textual descriptions to get relevant results.
 3. **Multimodal:** The system supports combining image and text inputs for richer results.

 ---